Gina Gershon: Music

 Gershon played Jaw harp on "I Can't Decide", a song on the Scissor Sisters 2006 release Ta-Dah.
 She also played Jaw harp on the song "I Do It For Your Love", Paul Simon's collaboration with Herbie Hancock on his album Possibilities, in a duo with bassist Christian McBride on the song "Chitlins and Gefiltefish", on McBride's 2011 album Conversations with Christian, and on "Maria" from her album In Search of Cleo.

 She had a cameo role in The Cars' music video "Hello Again" (1984) alongside Andy Warhol, and appeared in Lenny Kravitz's music video "Again" (2000).

 Books

 Gershon and her brother Dann are the authors of the children's book Camp Creepy Time.

 Gershon's first book written for adults, In Search of Cleo: How I Found My Pussy and Lost My Mind, is the true story of the hunt for her runaway cat and was released on October 11, 2012.

+In March 2026, she released her autobiography Alphapussy.

 Personal life

 From 2015 to 2018, Gershon was in a relationship with Belgian entrepreneur and former footballer Robert Dekeyser.

+Her uncle was composer and conductor Jack Elliott, who co-wrote the themes for Barney Miller and Charlie's Angels.